PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 block(t, SU2Irrep(2)) |> disp
 ```
 Note that the basis transforms `u` and `v` are no longer permutation matrices, but are
 still unitary.
-Furthermore, note that they render the tensor block diagonal, but that now
+Note that they render the tensor block diagonal, but that now
 every element of the diagonal blocks labeled by `c` comes itself in a tensor product with
 an identity matrix of size `dim(c)`, i.e. `dim(SU2Irrep(1)) = 3` and
 `dim(SU2Irrep(2)) = 5`.